remix-run/remix/docs/api/conventions.md

 Any JavaScript or TypeScript files in the `app/routes/` directory will become routes in your application.
 The filename maps to the route's URL pathname, except for `index.tsx` which maps to the root pathname.

-The default export in this file is the component that is rendered at that route.
+The default export in this file is the component that is rendered at that route and will render within the `<Outlet />` rendered by the root route.

 #### Nested Routes